 Is the Bible inspired?

-The doctrine of the inspiration of the Bible means that the Bible in the original documents is God-breathed, that it is a divine product, and, because it is divine, the original documents are inerrant.
+The doctrine of the inspiration of the Bible means that the Bible in the original documents is God-breathed, and that it is a divine product; and because it is divine, the original documents are inerrant.
 The copies of those documents are not inspired.
 We have copies of inspired documents.

 Furthermore, we can easily see that the Old Testament Scriptures are full of statements and phrases claiming to be the Word of God.